Generic Name: dolutegravir (DOE loo TEG ra vir)

 How should I take dolutegravir?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 You may take dolutegravir with or without food.

 Dolutegravir doses are based on weight in children.
 Your child's dose needs may change if the child gains or loses weight.

 While using dolutegravir, you may need frequent blood tests.

-If you have ever had hepatitis B, dolutegravir can cause this condition to come back or get worse.
-You will need frequent blood tests to check your liver function during treatment and for several months after you stop using this medicine.
+If you've ever had hepatitis B, using dolutegravir can cause this virus to become active or get worse.
+You may need frequent liver function tests while using dolutegravir and for several months after you stop.